luke14free/pm-prophet/README.md

 * Automatic changepoint location detection (not in Facebook's prophet original model)
 * Fitting with NUTS/AVDI/Metropolis

-## Experimental
+## Experimental warning ⚠️
-* Automatic changepoint detection using a non-parametric stick-breaking process
+* Note that automatic changepoint detection using a non-parametric stick-breaking process is experimental

 ## Differences with [Prophet](https://facebook.github.io/prophet/):
 * Saturating growth is not implemented